Traveling so easy a Gingerbread can do it!

 Unfortunately, our plan for a day trip to the Gili Islands was cancelled once we learned more information.
 Boats leave from Bali for the islands twice a day, 11:00am and 3:00pm, requiring an overnight stay.
 From Karma Beach it is about a 2 hour taxi ride to the marina followed by a 1-2 hour boat ride to the islands.

-Beware of the Macaques.
+Beware of the Macaque monkeys.

 The monkeys are known for their mischievous and occasionally aggressive behavior.
-Our resort advised us to keep our doors locked at all times to ensure the monkey were unable to enter our villa.
+Our resort advised us to keep our doors locked at all times to ensure the monkeys were unable to enter our villa.
 In areas the monkeys are common, keep bags securely closed and all shiny accessories are out of sight.

 If seems like everyone is named Wayan and Made, it’s because they are.